B3clawed/apartment-monitor/README.md

 # apartment-monitor
 Node.js project that will actively monitor an apartment website\
-Discord webhook will be sent when a new listing is detected\
+Discord webhook will be sent when a new listing is detected\\
+Example of webhook:
 ![example](https://image.prntscr.com/image/9fyeemUQTyWQUN4ZV2u-HQ.png)